 Professor of Sociology and Asian and Asian American Studies

 Teaching and Mentoring: I have been fortunate to get so many opportunities to work with a variety of graduate and undergraduate students.
-I have also worked with post doctoral scholars, including Woodrow Wilson scholar (Dr. Sylvanna Falcon 2014); and CV Raman scholar Dr Anurekha Chari Wagh (University of Hyderabad).
-I have been recognitions for teaching and mentoring.
-Including the Sociology graduate students’ Best Mentor award three times (a record), the AAUP and the Connecticut State legislature recognition for teaching promise (2001), the UCONN Alumni teaching excellence award (2010) and the American Sociological Association-Asian American Section’s teaching excellence award (2009).
-Last year, I was recognized by Sociologists for Women in Society (SWS) with the 2018 Mentoring award.
+A recent international effort of teaching beyond walls spearheaded at JNU, India, appears at https://youtu.be/jcQvPIDUz3Q.
+I have also worked with post–doctoral scholars, including Woodrow Wilson scholar (Dr. Sylvanna Falcon 2014); and CV Raman scholar Dr Anurekha Chari Wagh (University of Hyderabad).
+I have been recognized for teaching and mentoring, including the Sociology graduate students’ Best Mentor award three times (a record), the AAUP and the Connecticut State legislature recognition for teaching promise (2001), the UCONN Alumni teaching excellence award (2010), the ASA-Asia and Asian American Section’s teaching excellence award (2009), and, Sociologists for Women in Society’s 2018 Mentoring award.
+I was also nominated by South African sociologists, and was recognized through for the South African S.H.E Foundation—women who inspire–awards in 2020.

-Leadership and Service: I have held many leadership positions, in International Sociological Association (ISA), American Sociological Association (ASA), the Society for the Study of Social Problems (SSSP), and as President of Sociologists for Women in Society (SWS) (2013-2014).
-Her editorial activities include work in Gender & Society, South Asian Diaspora, Sociology of Race & Ethnicity, and Frontpage Publications’ Human Rights series.
+My editorial activities include work with Gender & Society, Journal of South Asian Diaspora, Sociology of Race & Ethnicity, Qualitative Sociology, and Frontpage Publications.
 I have served as an expert advisor for many international and state entities, including, most recently on WHO’s expert group on female migrants and health (http://www.who.int/gender-equity-rights/knowledge/women-on-the-move/en/ ).